Dipika-ds/sales-performance-dashboard/sql_scripts/README.md

 ---

+## 📌 Business Insights from SQL Cleaning & Verification

+Running the `cleaning.sql` and `verification.sql` scripts provided several important observations about the dataset:

+- **Data Integrity Improved**
+  Duplicate records were successfully removed, ensuring each transaction is unique and reliable for analysis.

+- **Null Handling**
+  All critical numeric fields (`Sales`, `Profit`, `Quantity`, `Discount`) were standardized with no missing values, eliminating gaps in reporting.

+- **Profit Margin Calculation**
+  Adding the `ProfitMargin` column revealed that average margins hover around ~11–12%, providing a baseline for profitability analysis.

+- **Discount Impact**
+  Verification queries confirmed that higher discounts (>0.4) often correlate with negative profit margins, reinforcing the need for controlled discount strategies.

+- **Regional & Segment Readiness**
+  Cleaned data is now structured to support deeper insights at the **Region, Segment, and Category** levels in Power BI.

+---

 ## 🚀 How to Use
 1. Import the Sample Superstore dataset into SQL Server.
 2. Run `cleaning.sql` to preprocess the data.